SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 RawObjTest >> testClassAccess
    "(self selector: #testClassAccess) run"

-   self assert: (aPoint objClass = pointClass)
+   self assert: aPoint objClass equals: pointClass
 ```

 Now we will be ready to manipulate objInstances via proper API.
-We will now use the class `ObjTest` for more elaborated tests.
+We will now use the class `ObjTest` for more elaborate tests.

 ### Accessing object instance variable values